Skip to main content

 What vegetables are low in fiber?

-Even vegetables that are relatively low in fiber have 2 g to 3 g per cup, so don’t dismiss them entirely.
+Even vegetables that are relatively low in fiber contain 2 g to 3 g per cup, so they can still contribute to your daily intake.
 Vegetables with smaller amounts of fiber include:

 • Celery